ansible/awx/docs/docsite/rst/quickstart/create_organization.rst

 .. index::
    single: organizations

 An organization is a logical collection of users, teams, projects, and inventories.
-It is the highest level object in the controller object hierarchy.
+It is the highest level object in the AWX object hierarchy.

 From the left navigation bar, click **Organizations**.

 .. note::
-    The automation controller creates a default organization automatically.
-Users of Tower with a Self-support level license only have the default organization available and should **not** delete it.
+    AWX creates a default organization automatically.
+Users of Tower with a Self-support level license only have the

 |Organizations - default view|